APPLY online and access the grantee hub.

 Community Foundation for Merseyside is proud to be one of the largest funders of the voluntary and community sector in Liverpool and its surrounding areas.
 However, there are a range of organisations who provide grants to other sectors and individuals beyond the scope of our work.
 Why not visit the following sites to see what grants are available:

-For further information on applying for a grant and to contact the Philanthropy Services & Programmes Team please call:
+For further information on applying for a grant and to contact the Community Philanthropy Team please call:

 0151 232 2444